 Enables automatic generation of methods for setting the values of instance variables.
-The message name is ":set-" followed by the name of the variable.
-All settable instance variables are also automatically made gettable and initable.
+The operation name is ":set-" followed by the name of the variable.
+All settable instance variables are also automatically made gettable and inittable.
+(See the note in the description of the :gettable-instance-variables option, above.)

-:initable-instance-variables
+:inittable-instance-variables

-The instance variables listed as arguments, or all instance variables listed in this defflavor if the keyword is given alone, are made initable.
+The instance variables listed as arguments, or all instance variables listed in this defflavor if the keyword is given alone, are made inittable.
 This means that they can be initialized through use of a keyword (a colon followed by the name of the variable) as an init-option argument to make-instance.